 Waste Discharge Requirements shall be issued on a case-by-case basis where the implementation of Best Management Practices proposed for specific projects will be insufficient for protection of water quality.

-4.3.1.2.BPolicy for the Implementation of the Water Quality Objectives for Temperature
+5.3.5 Policy for the Implementation of the Water Quality Objectives for Temperature

 The strategy for implementing the intrastate and interstate water quality objectives for temperature in the North Coast Region is set forth in the Policy Statement for Implementation of the Water Quality Objective for Temperature in the North Coast Region (Temperature Policy).
 The North Coast Water Board shall address sources of elevated water temperature regionwide but on a case-by-case basis in the context of a given permit or other action as appropriate and necessary to reduce impairments and prevent further impairment.